breakingthelimits/supereddington2026/README.md

-# supereddington2024
+# Breaking the limits III: Super Eddington 2024

-Super Eddington conference 2024
+Here we are again